Are Aerial Lift Accidents Preventable?

 A malfunctioning or improperly cared for component of a lift is an inexcusable aerial lift hazard.
 Low oil, leaky fluids, low tire pressure and other maintenance related issues can make an aerial lift unsafe.
 Keep up with your maintenance, and you’re halfway to a safer aerial lift, along with the daily pre-start inspections operators are trained to carry out.

 Unstable loads and falling objects hitting workers are two of the top causes of aerial lift accidents.
 When a lift is carrying a load that exceeds the load capacity, the weight capacity, and is larger than the size of the platform, it can potentially cause objects to fall from the lift, as well as tip-overs and collapses.
 Ensure you’re aware of your manufacturer’s suggested load weight.
-Don’t exceed it, and you’ll avoid tip-overs.
+Don’t exceed it, and you’ll be able to avoid tip-overs.

 Other OSHA resources describe the best methods for safe AWP operation.
 These points are crucial for preventing aerial lift accidents, but prevention starts with one important thing: training.

 Why Does Your Business Need to Teach Its Workers About Aerial Boom Lift Accidents?